-220 Broadway, Barber Shop and Saloon.
-Built about 1860, the original style was Greek Revival with two stories in an L-plan with wood framing and wood lapped siding.
-It originally featured a two bay second story, a gabled roof, two over two windows on the second floor, and a recessed center doorway.
-Later it came to have a corner entry, corner plaster strips, a pedimented front gable and six over six paned windows and a false front.
+Later it came to have a corner entry, corner pilaster strips, a pedimented front gable and six-over-six paned windows, and a false front.
 It was extensively remodeled about 2001.
-The building may have served in early ears as a general store and a saloon, and since the 1920s has served as a boarding house, a barber shop, and since 1937 as Harvey's Bar, being founded in that year by Matthew and Agnes (Hudinski) Harvey who are buried in St. Nicholas Cemetery in Carver.
-Two owners since the Harveys continue to operate the building as a bar, yet retaining the Harvey name.
+The building served as Carver's post office, at least during the years 1900-1911, if not before and after, and probably until the post office was moved across the street to 217 Broadway and attached to the Brunius Drug Store.
+In early years it likely served as Dr. Griffin's drug store, and later perhaps as an office and even a general store.
+Since the 1920s it has served as a boarding house, a barber shop, and since 1937 as Harvey's Bar, being founded in that year by Matthew and Agnes (Hudinski) Harvey who are buried in St. Nicholas Cemetery in Carver.
+Severaal owners after the Harveys continue to operate the building as a bar while retaining the Harvey name.